Managing an RDS Proxy - Amazon Relational Database Service

 RDS Proxy automatically pins a client connection to a specific DB connection when it detects a session state change that isn't appropriate for other sessions.
 Pinning reduces the effectiveness of connection reuse.
 If all or almost all of your connections experience pinning, consider modifying your application code or workload to reduce the conditions that cause the pinning.

-For example, suppose that your application changes a session variable or configuration parameter.
+For example, your application changes a session variable or configuration parameter.
 In this case, later statements can rely on the new variable or parameter to be in effect.
 Thus, when RDS Proxy processes requests to change session variables or configuration settings, it pins that session to the DB connection.
 That way, the session state remains in effect for all later transactions in the same session.

 For some database engines, this rule doesn't apply to all parameters that you can set.
 RDS Proxy tracks certain statements and variables.
-Thus RDS Proxy doesn't pin the session when you modify them.
+Thus, RDS Proxy doesn't pin the session when you modify them.
 In this case, RDS Proxy only reuses the connection for other sessions that have the same values for those settings.
 For details about what RDS Proxy tracks for a database engine, see the following:

 What RDS Proxy tracks for RDS for SQL Server databases